Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 Finance & Tax

-Real UK data on day rates, project pricing, and per-square-metre models across 10 trades.
-Includes a day rate calculator, regional multipliers, and advice from …
+2026 UK day rates, project pricing and per-square-metre models across 10 trades.
+Free calculator, regional multipliers and real forum advice.

 Quick Answer

-There is no single "best" pricing model.
+Let me cut to the chase: there is no single "best" pricing model.
+I see tradespeople tying themselves in knots over this, but the answer is usually a hybrid.
 Project-based pricing gives your customers cost certainty and rewards fast, efficient work.
 Day rates protect you when scope is unclear or jobs are unpredictable.
 Per-square-metre pricing works brilliantly for trades with measurable outputs like plastering, tiling, and painting.
-Most experienced tradespeople use a hybrid: they calculate their day rate internally, estimate how long a job will take, then quote the customer a fixed project price.
-The model you choose should depend on your trade, the job type, and how confident you are in your estimates.
+Most experienced tradespeople calculate their day rate internally, estimate how long a job will take, then quote the customer a fixed project price.
+The key is knowing your numbers, and I will show you how to work them out properly.

 9.5%